OpsLevel/terraform-provider-opslevel/MIGRATION.md

 For everyone upgrading from a version before v1.0.0, we recommend upgrading straight to v1.2 or higher.

+> [!IMPORTANT]
+> If you have created checks in 1.0.x or 1.1.x you will first need to upgrade to 1.1.4 before jumping to >= 1.2.5

 We at OpsLevel have been working on upgrading [our Terraform provider](https://github.com/OpsLevel/terraform-provider-opslevel) to version 1.0.0.

 While the majority of these improvements are under the hood, there are a few Terraform configuration changes to be aware of.